soutaro/steep/guides/src/getting-started/getting-started.md

 $ bundle install
 ```

-You can install it with the gem command.
+Alternatively, you can install it with the gem command.

 ```
 $ gem install steep